KDE/documentation-develop-kde-org/content/docs/packaging/flatpak/packaging.md

 Flatpak is a new package format in the Linux world that works on many Linux distributions and gives back control to the application developers.
-Many Flatpak applications are distributed via [Flathub](https://flathub.org), but Flatpak is decentralized by nature and applications can be provided using alternatives sources, such as the [kdeapps](https://community.kde.org/Guidelines_and_HOWTOs/Flatpak#Applications) repository for nightly builds.
+Many Flatpak applications are distributed via [Flathub](https://flathub.org), but Flatpak is decentralized by nature and applications can be provided using alternatives sources, such as the [KDE nightly repositories](https://userbase.kde.org/Tutorials/Flatpak#Nightly_KDE_Apps).

 Flatpak applications can be downloaded using Discover (KDE Software Center), GNOME Software and other software centers compatible with Flatpak.